ENCCS/julia-for-hpda/content/regression.rst

 ---------

 Let us illustrate linear regression on real data sets.
-The first dataset comes from the RDatasets package and are data from chemical experiments for the production of formeldyhyde.
+The first dataset comes from the RDatasets package and are data from chemical experiments for the production of formaldehyde.
-The data columns are ammount of Carbohydrate (ml) and Optical Density of a purple color on a spectrophotometer.
+The data columns are amount of Carbohydrate (ml) and Optical Density of a purple color on a spectrophotometer.

 Sources: